UKCA and CE Marking – Your Questions Answered

 7. What CE and UKCA marking directives are there?

-UKCA directives are set to be almost completely aligned with CE Marking directives.
+UKCA directives are almost completely aligned with CE Marking directives.
 Some examples of CE Marking directives include Electromagnetic Compatibility (EMC), Radio Equipment (RED, formerly R&TTE) and Low Voltage (LV)

 8. What conformity tests are commonly carried out?